 This is my outdoor work table!
 It is a good place to work with gravel .

-I put the back glue layer on and covered it tiny gravel and one larger stone, I will repeat this all over the bench, using stones that I like.
-I nice way to do it is to make a border of larger stones and fill in the middle areas with smallest gravel.
+I put the bench back glue layer on and covered it tiny gravel and one larger stone, I will repeat this all over the bench, using stones I have chosen.
+I often use a little larger stone around edges or openings and then just fill in the inside space with the smaller stones.
+You can see this technique on the castle around doors and window.